garronej/i18nifty/README.md

 ## Showcases

-This library is powering the internationalization of the folowing projects:
+This library has been used to build the following projects:

 <a href="https://youtu.be/FvpNfVrxBFM">
   <img width="1712" alt="image" src="https://user-images.githubusercontent.com/6702424/231314534-2eeb1ab5-5460-4caa-b78d-55afd400c9fc.png">